coderefinery/manuals/chat.md

 **Recent conversations**

-To follow up on most recent conversations in chat, use `recent conversations`, which shows you all your streams, the number of unread messages per stream, starting with the most recent one.
+To follow up on most recent conversations in chat, use `recent conversations`, which shows you all your channels, the number of unread messages per channel, starting with the most recent one.

 **Combined feed**

-To see all the latest messages in all your streams/topics, use `Combined feed` view.
+To see all the latest messages in all your channels/topics, use `Combined feed` view.

 ### Notifications

-You can set separate notifications settings for the full chat, streams and topics.
+You can set separate notifications settings for the full chat, channels and topics.

 TODO: show/tell how to change all options